-Frisinger Family Vineyard (pronounced fry-singer).
-One of Napa Valley’s ‘old timers’, Jim Frisinger first visited the valley in the early 1970s.
-Originally from the Midwest, Jim graduated from Iowa State University with a Bachelors Degree in horticulture and later earned his Masters Degree in viticulture and enology at UC Davis.
+Jim’s son, James, now one of Napa Valley’s ‘old timers’, first visited the valley in the early 1970s.
+James graduated from Iowa State University with a bachelor’s degree in horticulture and later earned his master’s degree in viticulture and enology at UC Davis.
 He enjoyed a 30+ year career at Beringer Vineyards – working in viticulture before eventually retiring in 2009 as Vice President of their North Coast Vineyard Operations (with approximately 4,000 acres under his control).

-They soon planted grapes and harvested their first crop in 1985.
-At the time they were surrounded by open land – today it is a completely different story.
-Their property is surrounded by vineyards – nearby neighbors include both producers and growers including Olney Family Winery, Moulds Family and Padis Vineyard.
+The property sits slightly above the valley floor and features gentle rolling hills.
+At the time of their purchase, the site was surrounded by open land; today it is a completely different story.
+Their property is now surrounded by vineyards; nearby neighbors include both producers and growers including Olney Family Winery, Moulds Family and Padis Vineyard.

 The vineyard has supplied grapes to a number of Napa notables over the years including Beringer, Cakebread, Chateau Montelena and Grgich Hills among others.
 The property was replanted in the early 1990s to replace phylloxera infected vines.
 Today the site is planted to 14 acres – entirely to 4 clones of Chardonnay (76, 96, 809 and 4).